billfitzgerald/infosec-primer/testing_scenarios.md

 In computer systems, the term "caching" refers to the practice of keeping a local copy (or "cache") of information so that it may be accessed again quickly if needed later on.
 Browsers improve performance by storing copies of web pages a user views, so that they can displayed again later without the need to fetch them again over the network.

 Though caching improves the performance of a browser, caching of pages with sensitive information can expose the information to unauthorized access.
-Because of this, there are directives that a web service can include in message headers to prevent pages from being stored in a browser's cache.
+Because of this, a web service can include directives in message headers to prevent pages from being stored in a browser's cache.

 The browser's history is subtly different than the cache, but also can be used to show the contents of a page previously loaded by a user.
 If the page contains sensitive information and the user has signed out of the service since viewing it, it should not be displayed by the "back" button or history mechanism without first requiring a new login by the user.
 (Note that it is OK for "back" or history to display the page if the user is still logged in to the service).

 This section will describe how to do browser-based tests for browser caching of sensitive pages, and how to inspect message headers to look for cache control directives.

-NOTE: Make sure that you have cleared your history, cookies, and cache as described in Section D.
+NOTE: Make sure that you have cleared your history, cookies, and cache as described in [Section D](browser_prep.md).

 ## E4.2 Exploitability and impact

 The risk posed by browser caching of sensitive information is mostly limited to access of that information from the same computer it was originally viewed on.
 The most common scenario would be a shared-use computer where one user could potentially view information from another user's browsing history.
 The impact depends on the type of information that is cached and is limited by the scope of the information and the fact that the opportunity to access the data is restricted to the one-time snapshot of the information.

+The potential impact also varies widely depending on whose information could be accessed.
+For example, if a site administrator's information was accessed, that in turn could lead to greater problems.

 ## E4.3 Setup and tests

 ### E4.3.1 Overview

-Applications can include caching directives in response headers, to instruct the browser how it should store the result in history and cache buffers.
+Applications can include caching directives in response headers to instruct the browser how it should store the result in history and cache buffers.
 In practice, different browsers handle cache and history related directives differently.
 Because of the complexity of reviewing cache directives on individual responses, the recommended usage is to directly test the history and caching behavior of the application using the "Browser-based history test" and "Browser cache inspection" documented later in this section.
 Proxy logging of the user session can be used to look for pages of interest that can be searched for in the cache.

 The absence of some or all of the recommended cache-related directives in responses can be used as another clue when looking for sensitive data responses that may be stored in the browser disk cache.
 The following sections describe header response inspection, history checking and browser disk cache inspection.